zack1284/MLOps-01/README.md

 Assuming there are 2 types of scenario:
  - In your own environment, For example: conda.
 Enter "mlflow file", type `python train.py`
  - Inside mlflow container, enter container through docker desktop or `docker exec -it [container ID] /bin/bash`.
 Enter "train" file, type `python train.py`.

+## MLflow Server

+You can access mlflow tracking server at `127.0.0.1:5000`

+## Min IO

+Min IO is used to store files that can be used to rebuild our models.

+You can access Min IO service at `127.0.0.1:9000`

+## Nginx

+Nginx is used to perform simple authentication in this case.

+You can access it at `127.0.0.1`

 ## Notes
  - If you run into error "import boto 3 ".
 Run the following command in your enviroment `pip install boto3`